tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/欠费说明_intl.md

 ## Pay-as-you-go CVM Expiration Reminder
 ### Arrears alert
 Fees for pay-as-you-go resources are deducted on the hour.
-When your account balance is negative, we will notify Tencent Cloud account creator, global resource collaborators and financial collaborators via email and SMS.
+We will send email and SMS notifications to Tencent Cloud account creator and collaborators if your account balance falls below 0.

 ### Arrears processing
 The CVM can still be used and billed **within 2 hours** after your account balance becomes negative.